edwinchoate/edwinchoate.github.io/_drafts/2024-12-23-chocolatey-package-manager-for-windows.md

 ## Installing Chocolatey

 You should defer to the latest information on [chocolatey.org](https://chocolatey.org/) in case something changed since this writing.
-Their documentation is very good.
+Their documentation is good.

 But, the general process of installing Chocolatey is: